TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Methods

 \subsubsection{Causal operations for online recognition}

-To be applicable to online recognition, it is required that the temporal model does not access future information at any time.
-Therefore, TUNeS uses causal convolutions for online recognition, as previously proposed for TeCNO \cite{czempiel2020tecno}.
+To be applicable to online recognition, it is required that the temporal model does not access future information.
+Thus, TUNeS uses causal convolutions for online recognition like TeCNO \cite{czempiel2020tecno}.
 In addition, causal self-attention is computed in the Transformer blocks by applying a causal mask to the attention weights.

 It is important to perform the downsampling operations in a causal way as well.
-Like for convolutions, this can be implemented by shifting input sequences by $k - 1$ elements to the right, where $k$ is the size of the kernel (Fig.~\ref{fig:causal-ops}).
+Like for convolutions, this can be implemented by shifting input sequences by $k - 1$ elements to the right, which corresponds to adding $k - 1$ padded elements at the left (Fig.~\ref{fig:causal-ops}).
+Here, $k$ is the size of the kernel.
 In contrast, regular downsampling would leak future information.
 In that case, an element in the output sequence could depend on up to $k - 1$ future elements in the input sequence.